MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/sqldev-explore-and-visualize-the-data.md

 This article is part of a tutorial for SQL developers on how to use R in SQL Server.

-In this lesson, you'll review the sample data, and then generate some plots using R functions from [RevoScaleR](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler).
-These R functions are already included in [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)].
-You can call the R functions from [!INCLUDE[tsql](../../includes/tsql-md.md)] in a stored procedure.
-The overall process is as follows:
+In this lesson, you'll review the sample data, and then generate some plots using [rxHistogram](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxhistogram) from [RevoScaleR](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/revoscaler) and the generic [Hist](https://www.rdocumentation.org/packages/graphics/versions/3.5.0/topics/hist) function in base R. These R functions are already included in [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)].

-+ Create a stored procedure to generate an R plot as varbinary data
+A key objective is showing how to call R functions from [!INCLUDE[tsql](../../includes/tsql-md.md)] in stored procedures and save the results in application file formats:

-+ Save the output as an image file
++ Create a stored procedure using **RxHistogram** to generate an R plot as varbinary data.
+Use **bcp** to export the binary stream to an image file.
-+ Use a stored procedure to convert the binary plot data to a JPG or PDF file
++ Create a stored procedure using **Hist** to generate a plot, saving results as JPG and PDF output.

 > [!NOTE]
-> Because visualization is such a powerful tool for understanding data shape and distribution, R provides a range of functions and packages for crafting histograms, scatter plots, box plots, and other data exploration graphs.
+> Because visualization is such a powerful tool for understanding data shape and distribution, R provides a range of functions and packages for generating histograms, scatter plots, box plots, and other data exploration graphs.
 R typically creates images using an R device for graphical output, which you can capture and store as a **varbinary** data type for rendering in application.
 You can also save the images to any of the support file formats (.JPG, .PDF, etc.).

 ## Review the data